gitbrent/PptxGenJS/README.md

 | `hyperlink`  | string  |        |          | add hyperlink | object with `url` or `slide` (`tooltip` optional).
 Ex: `{ hyperlink:{url:'https://github.com'} }` |
 | `path`       | string  |        |          | image path          | Same as used in an (img src="") tag. (either `data` or `path` is required) |
 | `sizing`     | object  |        |          | transforms image    | See [Image Sizing](#image-sizing) |

-**NOTES**
-* SVG images are not currently supported in PowerPoint or PowerPoint Online (even when encoded into base64).
-PptxGenJS does properly encode and include SVG images, so they will begin showing once Microsoft adds support for this image type.
-* Using `path` to add remote images (images from a different server) is not currently supported.

-**Deprecation Warning**
-Old positional parameters (e.g.: `slide.addImage('images/chart.png', 1, 1, 6, 3)`) are now deprecated as of 1.1.0

 ### Image Examples
 ```javascript